uhi22/Ioniq28Investigations/CCM_ChargeControlModule_PLC_CCS/CCM_analysis.md

 - QCA.66 = data_out = TP11 = flash.5 = SI
 - QCA.67 = clock = TP10 = flash.6 = SCLK

+## Where is the reset pin of the QCA?

+QCA.5 is the reset input.
+External pull-up R107 to VCC (C59, C50, U2).
+TP13 on the bottom side.

 ## Flash memory U4
 e.g. https://www.tme.eu/Document/90cf95a7114025302d33a68125e207ab/MX25L1606E.pdf
 - pin 1: CS